-If your project require global positioning feature then you should use one of many GSP modules.
+If your project requires global positioning feature, then you should use one of many GSP modules.
 There are many receiver modules and expansion boards available for your choice.
 They vary in PCB size, functionality, antennas used and price.
-In most cases you are probably looking for simple, small all in one solution where GPS receiver and antenna would be on same package.
+In most cases, you are probably looking for simple, small all in one solution where GPS receiver and antenna would be on the same package.

 – Working voltage: 3V / 5V

 – Interface: TTL, compatible 3.3V / 5V

 – Receiving features: 50 channel, GPS L1 ( 1575.42MHz ), C / A code, SBAS: WAAS / EGNOS / MSAS